Updated on May 22, 2020

 Some resources and guides recommend buying a lot more stuff but we believe that you should start with key resources only.

 For most common bottom-up style printers, it is very important to thoroughly run initial leveling procedure.
 Forgetting to do so will definitely result in a failed resin 3D print because of model not sticking to build plate.

 Do not rush to pour resin!
 Start with “dry run” by running a few initial layers of your print without resin.
 This will allow you to see if printer works fine!
 In fact, this would help avoid potential mess caused by a simple mistake.
 But avoid staring into the light directly as UV light can do serious damage to your eyes!

 Usually manufacturer has profiles for their materials that work with 3D printer.
-Get those!
+So get those!
 That is a good starting point.
 We recommend starting with standard layer thickness of 50μm (0.05mm).
-So seek exposure settings for this layer thickness.
+Therefore, seek exposure settings for this layer thickness.

 Exposure settings may vary based on ambient room temperature that your printer is in.
-You will need to use longer exposure in a cold room.
-Make sure you run your first resin 3D print in a room temperature of 22-25°C (71.6-77°F)
+In other words, you will need to use longer exposure in a cold room.
+So make sure you run your first resin 3D print in a room temperature of 22-25°C (71.6-77°F)

 Each print typically starts with a few bottom layers (usually 1 to 3) that are severely over-exposed.
 This assures good adhesion to build plate and helps avoid common failure that beginners often face, i.e. model simply falling off the build plate.
 We recommend using 15-20x normal exposures for initial bottom layers (if that does not work, you can increase it up to 25-30x).
 So, if your recommended exposure for 50um is 5s, first few layers should be cured for 100-150s.
 Remember, at first conservative settings are preferred!